infracost/docs/docs/faq.md

 ## Features

+### Which cloud providers and IaC frameworks are supported?

+Currently AWS, Azure and Google are supported with Terraform.

 ### What's the difference between Infracost and Terraform Cloud's cost estimation?

 There are three key areas of differentiation.